Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: Introduction

 We focus on using stochastic first-order oracle (SFO) algorithms to find an $\epsilon$-stationary point of problem~(\ref{prob:main}), that is, a point $(x,y)$ where the gradient satisfies

-The norm of the gradient is a generic metric to quantify the sub-optimality for solving smooth optimization problem.
-It is always well-defined for differentiable objective function and help us understand general minimax problems without convex-concave assumption.
-Some recent works consider making the gradient small in minimax optimization~\cite{yoon2021accelerated,cai2022stochastic,diakonikolas2021efficient,lee2021fast}, but the understanding of this task in stochastic setting is still limited.
+The norm of gradient is a generic metric to quantify the sub-optimality for solving smooth optimization problem.
+It is always well-defined for differentiable objective functions and helps us understand general minimax problems without convex-concave assumption.
+Some recent works consider making the gradient small in minimax optimization~\citep{yoon2021accelerated,cai2022stochastic,diakonikolas2021efficient,lee2021fast}, but the understanding of this task in stochastic setting is still limited.

 For convex-concave minimax problems, a popular metric to quantify an approximate solution $(x,y)$ on the domain $\fX\times\fY$ is the duality gap, which is defined as